 The evaluation team applied each ASE CEM work unit.
-The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the Apple iOS and iPadOS 13 Contacts that are consistent with the Common Criteria, and product security function descriptions that support the requirements.
-Additionally, the evaluator performed an assessment of the Assurance Activities specified in the Protection Profile for Application Software, Version 1.3, dated 01 March 2019 [SWAPP].
+The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the Apple iOS and iPadOS 13 Safari that are consistent with the Common Criteria, and product security function descriptions that support the requirements.
+Additionally, the evaluator performed an assessment of the Assurance Activities specified in the Protection Profile for Application Software, Version 1.3, dated 01 March 2019 [SWAPP] and Application Software Extended Package for Web Browsers, Version 2.0, dated 16 June 2015 [WEBBROWSEREP].